Dining with Allergies

 The content of the allergy-friendly menus has some variety across Walt Disney World restaurants and snack locations.
 Although typically some common menu replacements include chicken strips and allergy-friendly brownies or chocolate-chip cookies.

 Disney does not guarantee that foods served to guests are allergy free.
 They acknowledge that these foods may be prepared near foods that may contain allergens, and they rely on the accuracy of food labels from the manufacturing companies to determine the ingredients of processed foods.

 Table Service Dining

 Guests dining with allergies at a table service restaurant are more likely to find a food that will be allergy friendly.
 When making your dining reservation be sure to indicate any food allergies so that the restaurant can be prepared.
 Common allergies are typically easy to accommodate, and chefs will have a normal meal that can be substituted.
 Chefs are normally available to visit with guests who have special dining needs.

 At buffet dining locations, a chef will point out to guests which foods are safe for their allergies and which foods should be avoided.
-If there are limited options that a guest can choose from, an allergy-friendly meal may be prepared.
+If there are limited options that a guest can choose from, an allergy-friendly meal is prepared.

 At quick-service dining locations guests with common allergies can typically dine off of the common allergy menu.
+Guests can Mobile Order using the My Disney Experience app off of the allergy menu.
 If a guest has a unique allergy they can request to speak with a chef or manager, and if it is possible a special meal may be created.
 This can take some time, as the restaurant will have to accommodate the dietary request and they may be extremely busy depending on the time of day.

 Guests dining with allergies at a snack location can typically dine off of the common allergy menu if the location offers an allergy friendly alternative.
 Be aware that some snack locations do not have allergy friendly alternatives.